 Sample Lessons Plans

-While it is important to have a quality teaching portfolio assembled, some interviewers will not be interested in pursuing its contents.
-Don’t impose the collection on those who do not wish to see it, just be sure you have it for those school administrators who do.
+While it is important to have a quality teaching portfolio assembled, some interviewers will not pursue its contents.
+Don’t impose the collection on those who do not wish to view the contents.
+Please keep it for those school administrators that are interested in your collection.

 Wrapping it Up!

-A quality teaching portfolio can be very helpful in assisting you in obtaining the teaching job of your dreams.
+A quality teaching portfolio can be beneficial in assisting you in obtaining the teaching job of your dreams.
 Take time to assemble a professionally, content-rich binder of your work artifacts.
 Have the portfolio ready when a teaching opportunity knocks.

 Do you have any suggestions for organizing a teaching portfolio?
 Please comment and share your experiences.